The Case for DMOs Getting 100% of Lodging Tax Revenue

-Lodging tax, also referred to as hotel-motel tax, accommodations tax, bed tax, transient occupancy tax, etc. is a consumer tax on lodging charges for periods of (typically) 30 consecutive days or less for hotels, motels, rooming houses, private campgrounds, RV parks, and similar facilities.
+Lodging tax, also referred to as hotel-motel tax, accommodations tax, bed tax, transient occupancy tax, A-tax, etc. is a consumer tax on lodging charges for periods of (typically) 30 consecutive days or less for hotels, motels, alternative accommodations, rooming houses, private campgrounds, RV parks, and similar facilities.

 The official designation of how lodging tax revenue can be used varies widely, but a well-defined designation can be found in Washington State: